• Skip to primary navigation

 • Roll the banana on the sugar plate and ensure that the banana is coated with enough sugar

-• Place the banana with sugar coating in the spring roll wrapper and add some ripe jackfruit
+• Place the banana with sugar coating on the lumpia wrapper.
+Add a slice of ripe jackfruit on top.

 • Fold and lock the spring roll wrapper, use water to seal the edge